rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 In [v0.8.0][v0.8.0], the library's API continued its overhaul to both be more similar to the C++ API while feeling like native Rust.
-Specifically, the odious `im_str!` macro was deprectaed -- using inline strings directly (and anything `AsRef<str>`) simply works.
+Specifically, the odious `im_str!` macro was deprecated -- using inline strings directly (and anything `AsRef<str>`) simply works.
 Most functions also make extensive use of RAII-style drop tokens to track `begin`/`end` calls.
 Lastly, updated to current Dear ImGui v1.84, and bound to the new APIs,